 What are the consequences of not controlling blood pressure?

 Failure to control blood pressure can lead to serious complications, including damage to the heart, kidneys, and arteries.
-Over time, untreated high blood pressure can lead to cardiovascular disease, kidney failure, vision loss, and ultimately increase your risk of heart attack or stroke.
+Over the long term, untreated high blood pressure can lead to cardiovascular disease, kidney failure, vision loss, and ultimately increase your risk of a heart attack or stroke.

 What should people who have already been diagnosed with hypertension do?